PetCoverPro

 What counts as an older dog for insurance purposes?

 Most UK insurers use age 7 or 8 as the cutoff for new lifetime policies.
 After that, your options narrow sharply.
-Petplan and Agria both write new policies with no upper age limit, which is why they dominate this category.
+Petplan, Agria and Petgevity all write new policies with no upper age limit, which is why they dominate this category.

 Will my pre-existing conditions be covered?